daleao/sdv/Modules/Professions/README.md

 - Forcing new Treasure Hunt events, or interrupting active Treasure Hunts.
 - Triggering events when a Treasure Hunt starts or ends.
 - Checking a player's registered Ultimate ability.
-- Triggering events when a player's Ultimate gains charge, becomes active or inactive.
+- Triggering events when a player's [Limit Break](#limit-breaks) gains charge, becomes active or inactive.
-- Checking whether the Ultimate HUD element is currently being displayed (useful for UI mods to decide whether to reposition their own HUD elements).
+- Checking whether the Limit Charge gauge is currently being displayed.
+This is useful for UI mods to decide whether to reposition their own HUD elements.
 - Checking the player's config settings for this mod.
 - Registering custom skills for Prestige.